oniso20/factle-game/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run server`

+The json-server serving the test data is fired when this command is run.
+The json-data will be hosted on localhost:3001 as React will already be using localhost 3000.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\